gutucristian/gutucristian.github.io/_posts/2019-1-31-C-Programming-Notes.md

 size of `character` = 1 byte

+However, it is imporant to note that the size of these data types is dependent on the underlying computer architecture.

 There are four steps in compiling a C program:
 1. Pre-processing
 2. Compiling
 3. Assembling
 4. Linking

+When compiling, there are various command line arguments you can pass depending on what you wish to do.
+A few useful arguments are:
+- `-Wall`

+For example, if you compile with `cc -Wall file.c` then compiler messages will be generated and printed to `stdout`.
+More [here](https://www.rapidtables.com/code/linux/gcc/gcc-wall.html).